Paradise Papers: Nigeria

-Aliko Dangote, Africa's richest man with an estimated wealth of 12.1 billion, is also mentioned.
+Aliko Dangote, then Africa's richest man with an estimated wealth of 12.1 billion, was linked to shell companies residing in tax havens by the Paradise Papers and, previously, by the Panama Papers, then, subsequently, by the Pandora Papers.

 President of the Nigerian Senate Bukola Saraki is listed in the papers as a director and a shareholder of Tenia Ltd., a company established in the Cayman Islands in April 2001.

 Uganda

-Foreign Minister Sam Kutesa is listed as beneficiary, along with his daughter, of a trust which holds the Seychelles-based Katonga Investments Ltd. Katonga gave as its source of income Enhas Uganda, another Kutesa-owned company criticized in a parliamentary committee as part of a privatization it said had been "manipulated and taken advantage of by a few politically powerful people who sacrifice the people's interests".
+Foreign Minister Sam Kutesa is listed as a beneficiary, along with his daughter, of a trust which holds the Seychelles-based Katonga Investments Ltd. Katonga gave as its source of income Enhas Uganda, another Kutesa-owned company criticized in a parliamentary committee as part of privatization it said had been "manipulated and taken advantage of by a few politically powerful people who sacrifice the people's interests".
 Kutesa was also president of the United Nations General Assembly in 2014–2015.

 Kutesa told the Daily Monitor he had never done anything with the company.

 Asia

+Azerbaijan

+President Ilham Aliyev and his family were involved in offshore dealings according to the leaked documents.
+The Panama Papers allegedly revealed that the Aliyev family had secret offshore companies used for various financial transactions, including the ownership of luxury properties and involvement in lucrative business deals.

 Hong Kong

-Jim Watkins, owner of known Neo-nazi recruitment image board 8Chan, is listed in the papers.
+Jim Watkins, owner of known Neo-Nazi recruitment image board 8Chan, is listed in the papers.

 India

 India ranks 19th out of the 180 countries represented in the data in terms of the number of names.
-In all, there are 714 Indians in the tally, including noted political leaders like Minister of State for Civil Aviation Jayant Sinha, notable names like actor Amitabh Bachchan (a shareholder in a Bermuda-based digital media company), Dr Ranjan Pai of Manipal Group, former Member of Parliament of the Rajya Sabha Vijay Mallya.
+In all, there are 714 Indians in the tally, including noted political leaders like Minister of State for Civil Aviation Jayant Sinha, notable names like actor Amitabh Bachchan (a shareholder in a Bermuda-based digital media company), Dr Ranjan Pai of Manipal Group, former Member of Parliament of the Rajya Sabha and Vijay Mallya, an Indian fugitive former businessman and politician.

-The papers revealed that Mallya sold United Spirits to Diageo in 2013, which it later approached London-based law firm Linklaters to restructuring the group structure created by Mallya.
-With three other subsidiaries based in the UK, United Spirits was allegedly involved with diverting funds amounting to $1.5 billion.
+The papers revealed that Mallya sold United Spirits to Diageo in 2013, which it later approached London-based law firm Linklaters to restructure the group structure created by Mallya.
+With three other subsidiaries based in the UK, United Spirits was allegedly involved in diverting funds amounting to $1.5 billion.

-By July 2021, the Government of India identified undeclared assets worth of about ₹246 crore following the investigation.
+By July 2021, the Government of India identified undeclared assets worth about ₹246 crore following the investigation.

 Indonesia

 Two children of deceased former president and dictator Suharto, Tommy and Mamiek, in addition to opposition party leader Prabowo Subianto (Suharto's former son-in-law) and businessman-turned-opposition politician Sandiaga Uno, are listed in the papers.
-The Directorate General of Taxes released a statement that they will follow up the information provided on Indonesian taxpayers.
+The Directorate General of Taxes released a statement that they will follow up on the information provided on Indonesian taxpayers.